hyde

 It's recommended that you configure your rust-analyzer installation to run clippy instead of check.
 See https://users.rust-lang.org/t/how-to-use-clippy-in-vs-code-with-rust-analyzer/41881/2 for a guide, set Check On Save: Command to clippy.
 At the very least, run cargo clippy before committing to make sure your code passes lint.

-While build scripts exist for Windows (./build.ps1) and *nix (./build.sh), you may find it helpful to understand what a production build of Hyde looks like.
+Build scripts exist for Windows (./build.ps1) and *nix (./build.sh).
+This will detail what a production build looks like for hyde.

-Build scripts should assemble the final product into ./target.
-It consists of:
+The written build scripts should assemble the final product into ./target, consisting of:

 • hyde(.exe): The actual executable, built by running cargo run --release.
 The generated executable is copied from ./backend/target/release/[HYDE-EXECUTABLE-NAME] to ./target/hyde(.exe).
 This executable will serve the frontend files stored in web, so there's only a single process running.
 It listens on port 8080 by default, but this is configurable via the -p/--port command line option.

-Certain behaviors do differ between development and production builds, so be aware of them.
+Behaviors can differ between development and production builds.
 Notably, in release mode, the application requires https to function.

 Hyde's logging can be configured by setting the RUST_LOG environment variable or using the -v/--verbosity command line flag.
 Possible values are: TRACE, DEBUG, INFO, WARN, ERROR, and OFF.